-The following standards and amendments to standards are effective for annual periods beginning on or after January 1, 2014.
+In 2016, there have been no new amended accounting pronouncements that have had a material impact on the Corporation's consolidated financial statements.
+The following standards and amendments to standards are effective for annual periods beginning on or after January 1, 2016 or later, with earlier adoption permitted.